Schola: Historical Information

 Recordings & Tours

-Read about Schola Cantorum’s latest CD release from Hyperion.
+Read about Schola Cantorum’s latest CD releases from Hyperion.